gyulanemeth/bluefox.email/email-marketing-concepts/strategy/goal-setting.md

 Most email programs work toward one or more of these goal categories:

-1. **Brand Awareness**: Keeping your business top of mind through regular, valuable contact — measured by list growth and open rates rather than direct revenue.
+1. **Brand Awareness**: Keeping your business top of mind through regular, valuable contact, measured by list growth and open rates rather than direct revenue.
 2. **Engagement**: Getting subscribers to open, click, reply, or otherwise interact with your content, often as a precursor to a sales goal.
 3. **Lead Nurturing**: Moving subscribers who aren't ready to buy closer to a purchase decision through educational or trust-building content.
 4. **Conversion / Revenue**: Directly driving a purchase, signup, upgrade, or other defined action, typically measured with [conversion rate](/email-marketing-concepts/metrics-and-analytics/) and revenue per email.